-To avoid a single point of failure impacting the entire network management function, a standby disaster recovery site for the GNOC is maintained to invoke operations in a manner identical to the main site.
-All mission-critical GNOC operational support systems have redundancy with full diversity across geographically dispersed data centers.
-The GNOC practices a surprise operations disaster recovery exercise five times a year, where operations are recovered and operated at the standby disaster recovery site for at least one full day.
-During one emergency construction project, AT&T operated the
+To avoid a single point of failure impacting the entire network management function, a standby disaster recovery site for the second is maintained to invoke operations in a manner identical to the main site.
+All mission-critical second operational support systems have redundancy with full diversity across geographically dispersed data centers.
+The second practices a surprise operations disaster recovery exercise five times a year, where operations are recovered and operated at the standby disaster recovery site for at least one full day.
+During one emergency construction project, AT&T operated the standby of about six weeks, with no impact to network operations or service delivery.
+AT&T's DR team tests the annually to ascertain compliance with its recovery time objective.
+The Network

-GNOC out of its standby site for a period of about six weeks, with no impact to network operations or service delivery.
-AT&T's DR team tests the GNOC annually to ascertain compliance with its recovery time objective.
-The GNOC, a role staffed 24x7, leads the This officer coordinates the network incident response across AT&T organizations, assessing the impact of the event in near real-time and prioritizing restoration efforts.
-2.3.4.4 Ongoing Disaster Recovery Preparedness [C.3.3.3.1.1, C.3.3.3.2.4] The contractor will work with the Government on an ongoing basis to enhance its disaster recovery preparedness and maintain readiness as it relates to Networx services.
-[C.3.3.3.1.1] The contractor shall conduct annual preparedness drills for disaster recovery, document the results of such drills, and report to the PMO in annual updates to the Disaster Recovery Plan the actions the contractor will take or has taken to address any shortcoming.
-[C.3.3.3.2.4] The contractor shall include and discuss as part of its Disaster Recovery Plan how it will ensure that its disaster recovery plan is effective and that its operation is in a state of readiness to address disasters.
-[C.3.3.3.2.4] To be prepared during a disaster, Agencies must have minimal disruption in telecommunications and data services enabling them to respond and support the Government's missions.
+, a role staffed 24x7, leads the

+.
+This officer coordinates the network incident response across

+AT&T organizations, assessing the impact of the event in near real-time and prioritizing restoration efforts.

+2.3.4.4 Ongoing Disaster Recovery Preparedness [C.3.3.3.1.1, C.3.3.3.2.4]

+The contractor will work with the Government on an ongoing basis to enhance its disaster recovery preparedness and maintain readiness as it relates to Networx services.
+[C.3.3.3.1.1]

+The contractor shall conduct annual preparedness drills for disaster recovery, document the results of such drills, and report to the PMO in annual updates to the Disaster Recovery Plan the actions the contractor will take or has taken to address any shortcoming.
+[C.3.3.2.4]

+The contractor shall include and discuss as part of its Disaster Recovery Plan how it will ensure that its disaster recovery plan is effective and that its operation is in a state of readiness to address disasters.
+[C.3.3.3.2.4]

+To be prepared during a disaster, Agencies must have minimal disruption in telecommunications and data services enabling them to respond and support the Government's missions.
 Disaster Recovery readiness has evolved substantially over the years.
-Figure 2.3.4.4-1 This strategy leads AT&T to offer GSA and Agencies a stronger and more resilient communications infrastructure, and to develop better network diversity solutions and management tools.
+Figure 2.3.4.4-1 shows the shift in effort from reaction only to prevention and preparedness.
+This strategy leads AT&T to offer GSA and Agencies a stronger and more resilient communications infrastructure, and to develop better network diversity solutions and management tools.

-Figure: 2.3.4.4-1: Shifting Paradigms that Achieve Zero Application Downtime.
-AT&T's DR approach advances as threats evolve to provide the protection the government requires.
+Figure 2.3.4.4-1: Shifting Paradigms that Achieve Zero Application Downtime.